it-at-m/dbs/docs/introduction.md

 Keycloak uses two realms for this purpose:

 * the realm `public` in which citizens are managed and, depending on the level of trust
-* and the realm `muenchen.de` to manage the city of Munich Employees are automatically created with their associated group structures (department, team, etc) with the [zammad-ldap-sync](https://github.com/it-at-m/zammad-ldap-sync), changed or removed if necessary.
+* and the realm `muenchen.de` to manage the city of Munich employees which are automatically created with their associated group structures (department, team, etc) with the [zammad-ldap-sync](https://github.com/it-at-m/zammad-ldap-sync), changed or removed if necessary.
 This ensures that only authorized persons have access to the pending requests from citizens.

 ### Data protection

 As DBS also processes highly sensitive personal data, it is important that we ensure data protection.
-DBS does not send any information to applicants by e-mail, but only posts it in its frontend `dbs-ticketing-webcomponents`
+DBS does not send any information to applicants by e-mail, but only makes it accessible in its frontend `dbs-ticketing-webcomponents`

 ### Reporting